-The first call you should make is to an auto locksmith.
-There are auto locksmith services providers across the country – there are many here on the Rated Locksmiths site.
+The first call you should make if you are in the US is to Auto Locksmiths.
+There are also automotive locksmith services providers across the United Kingdom.
 Auto locksmiths are trained in all makes and models of vehicles on the UK roads so no matter what keys or locking system your car has they should be able to cut and programme a new set of keys for you.

 You will need proof of ownership

 However, it should be noted that you will need proof of ownership for the car, such as the vehicle identification number, which is found on your V5C document in the vehicle log book, and a form of photo ID before they will proceed – obviously they have to check that you are who you say you are!

 If it’s an emergency, most auto locksmiths can be out to you within an hour, in a van fully stocked with lock cutting equipment and spare parts, such as blank keys so they can make a replacement set of car keys while you wait.

 It won’t matter what type of car you have and the sort of keys that you use with it, whether it is a traditional key – generally found on pre-1995 cars – or a modern one with an electronic transponder programmed to a specific vehicle, the auto locksmith will be able to cut and programme a new key for you.

 Mobile auto locksmiths carry with them specialist equipment for cutting keys and programming them.
 Their equipment enables them to access the security data from your car’s ECU, extract it and then programme that information into a new transponder chip on a new key.